 On completion of this unit the student should be able to describe how to access Australia's health system, explain how it promotes health and wellbeing in their local community, and analyse a range of issues associated with the use of new and emerging health procedures and technologies.

+Unit 3: Australia's health in a globalised world

 This unit looks at health, wellbeing and illness as multidimensional, dynamic and subject to different interpretations and contexts.
 Students begin to explore health and wellbeing as a global concept and to take a broader approach to inquiry.
 As they consider the benefits of optimal health and wellbeing and its importance as an individual and a collective resource, their thinking extends to health as a universal right.
 Students look at the fundamental conditions required for health improvement, as stated by the World Health Organization (WHO).
 Area of Study 2 focuses on health promotion and improvements in population health over time.
 Students look at various public health approaches and the interdependence of different models as they research health improvements and evaluate successful programs.